adrianrudnik/digital-vaccination-wallet-reader-js/README.md

 to extract a valid payload from it.
 Put the result into the `qrCode` variable you can find in `example.mjs` for a test run.

-## Run locally with node

-Just put a valid LIVE QR code content into the `qrCode` variable inside `example.mjs`.

-This does not work with staging certificates.

 ```bash
 yarn install